Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Introduction

+The paper layout is as follows.
+Section~\ref{ch:Q} recalls the necessary background and formulates the considered \ac{TL} problem.
+Section~\ref{ch:tl learning} constructs the correspondence function and proposes a novel method of its learning.
+Section~\ref{ch:experiment} describes the experimental evaluation of the proposed approach and compares it with baseline methods.
+Section~\ref{ch:conclusion} provides concluding remarks and outlines future research directions.

-\subsubsection{Related works}
+\subsection{Related works}

-\emph{Other approaches:} Besides learning the task correspondence, some other approaches for transfer learning in deep RL are being researched.
-One research direction aims to learn general features of RL tasks transferable across multiple tasks.
-Work \cite{midlevelfeatures} showed that learning policies on so-called mid-level features can generalize better than learning policies directly on image observations.
-In \cite{invariantfeaturesrl} the authors learnt general features for two tasks with different dynamics, however, their method requires paired image observations which are hard to obtain in practice.
-Work \cite{barreto} achieved success in tasks differing in reward functions by maintaining so-called successor features and by decoupling environment dynamics and reward function.\\ \textit{Correspondence search:} The pioneering works that used task correspondence were based on unsupervised image-to-image translation models CycleGAN\footnote{Cycle generative adversarial network}, \cite{cyclegan}, and UNIT\footnote{Unsupervised Image-to-Image Translation Networks}, \cite{unit}.
-Work \cite{Gamrian} achieved partial results by finding correspondence of states of two RL tasks.
-Their application potential is rather limited as problems like mode-collapse were present.
-Works \cite{rlcyclegan} and \cite{retinagan} improved the approach by introducing learnt $Q$-function or object detection into the learning of the task correspondence.
-One of the most recent work, \cite{dynamiccycle}, introduces dynamics model in the learning.
-This approach is strongly influenced by the video-to-video translation model, \cite{videogan}.
+Survey \cite{Zhu_etal:23} systematically analyses recent advances in transfer learning for deep \ac{RL}.
+Our research approach falls within the category of methods that employ mapping functions between the source and target tasks to facilitate knowledge transfer.
+A notable subset of this research focuses on learning shared features across \ac{RL} tasks that are transferable.
+As demonstrated in \cite{midlevelfeatures}, policies trained on intermediate-level features, referred to as \emph{mid-level features}, exhibit superior generalization compared to policies trained directly on raw image observations.
+Work~\cite{invariantfeaturesrl} leverages general features of two \ac{RL} tasks with different dynamics.
+However, the method is based on paired image observations which are hard or impossible to obtain in practice.
+Work \cite{barreto} achieved success in tasks differing in reward function by maintaining successor features and decoupling environment dynamic and reward function.
+Approach \cite{knowledgeshapingtl} introduces task similarity criterion and builds \ac{TL} framework based on knowledge shaping, where for similar tasks, efficient transfer is theoretically guaranteed. \\

+The pioneering work that used task correspondence was based on unsupervised image-to-image translation models \ac{CycleGAN}, \cite{cyclegan}, and \ac{UNIT}, \cite{unit}.
+Approach \cite{Gamrian} achieved results on a specific set of tasks by finding correspondence between states of two \ac{RL} tasks.
+The application potential of the approach is rather limited as problems like mode-collapse are present.
+Works \cite{rlcyclegan} and \cite{retinagan} improved the approach proposed in \cite{Gamrian} by introducing $Q$-function or object detection into the learning of the task correspondence.
+One of the recent approaches, \cite{dynamiccycle}, considers an environment model while learning the task correspondence, which is strongly inspired by the video-to-video translation model, \cite{videogan}.